AlhusainAliAlharthi/create-fine-tuning-use-N-Grams-models/README.md

 ## Contributing

 Your contributions are welcome!
-If you have ideas for improvements or have found a bug, feel free to open an issue or submit a pull request.
-Together, we can make this tool even better!
+If you have ideas for improvements or have found a bug, feel free to contribute:

+- Fork the Repository
+- Create a Feature Branch
+- Commit Your Changes
+- Push to the Branch
+- Open a Pull Request